-When it comes to emails, your first impression tends to be your last impression.
+When it comes to emails for Email marketing or Cold Emailing, your first impression tends to be your last impression.
 You can write one of the most amazing emails ever but it will be of no use if no one opens it.

 Subject lines that create urgency

 Scarcity is a big driving force to attract people.
 FOMO (Fear of Missing Out) can be used as a good tactic for your subject lines since people don't like to miss out on things, especially in this social media era.

 Another way to create an exciting subject line and increase open rates is by using numbers.
 People find it more comfortable to open such mails as it's easier to focus because our brains are easily drawn towards digits.
 Numbers and lists also lead to curiosity, increasing the chances of people opening the mails.

 - "Top 5 workouts for your core"